 Llyn Padarn, Llanberis, North Wales

 To combine the fun of an old-fashioned picnic with the romance of a ride on a vintage train with glorious Eryri (Snowdonia) views, jump aboard the Llanberis Lake Railway.
-Its steam locomotives chuff past Dolbadarn Castle and alongside Llyn Padarn, stopping at Cei Llydan, where there are benches laid out on the grassy shore.
+Its steam locomotives chuff past Castell Dolbadarn (Dolbadarn Castle) and alongside Llyn Padarn, stopping at Cei Llydan, where there are benches laid out on the grassy shore.

 family picnic with lake in background.